Aman-404-404/Spotify-clone-/README.md

 # Spotify-clone-
-this is a major project in CSS as it  is totally based on the CSS it does not contain any functionality .
+This is a major project in CSS as it  is totally based on the CSS it does not contain any functionality .